Xray-App/xray-testng-extensions/README.md

 ...
 ```

-This reporter must be configured as there are mandatory parameters that need to be explicitly defined.
-This can be done using properties defined in the surefire configuration in the `pom.xml` or by using a properties file.
+This reporter *must* be configured as there are mandatory parameters that need to be explicitly defined.
+This can be done using properties defined in the surefire configuration in the `pom.xml`, or by using a properties file, or even programmatically.

 To define the properties in `pom.xml` file, configure surefire plugin by adding a property named `reporter` having the value `app.getxray.xray.testng.listeners.XrayJsonReporter:`, followed by pair of parameter/values such as `param1=val1,...,paramN=valN`.